 Using the materials you have recovered from the archives, your group will receive training and one-on-one support to work on a project of your choosing during the workshop.
 Previous projects have included: language teaching resources; presentations about specific languages; stories, poems and songs in language; Welcome to Country or an Acknowledgment of Country; and maps of Country using information recovered by participants.

 Can our group take all the materials on our language in the AIATSIS archives back to our community?

 AIATSIS has specific rules on the return of materials to Aboriginal and Torres Strait Islander communities that are outlined here.

 AIATSIS and Paper and Talk will strive to return as much material as possible to communities, but the amount will depend on exactly what is available, its condition, its copyright status, and whether it has been digitised, among other factors.

 If I am not selected this time, can I apply again next time?

 Absolutely!
-Successful participants may be chosen for a number of reasons, and these factors may change in the short term (e.g., digitisation of archives).
-So, we strongly encourage communities that have previously unaccessed language resources in the AIATSIS Collection who are not successful this time to apply again in 2025.
+Successful participants may be chosen for a number of reasons, and these factors can change slightly from workshop to workshop.
+Therefore, we strongly encourage communities who are not successful this time to apply again for future Paper and Talk workshops.

 We are grateful to the Indigenous Languages and Arts program for funding this workshop.